Opinion | If the Cardinals have payroll muscle to flex, why aren't they lifting?

 It's Black Friday and two LARGE flat screens are sitting there, and the Cardinals are saying no thanks.

-To be fair, the rest of Major League Baseball owners are saying no to Manny Machado and Bryce Harper, but that doesn't defeat the purpose of this post.
+To be fair, the rest of Major League Baseball owners are saying no to Bryce Harper, but that doesn't defeat the purpose of this post.

-(Editor's note: This article was written before reports the San Diego Padres had signed Manny Machado)

 The Cardinals are currently neck and neck with the Chicago Cubs and Milwaukee Brewers for the 2019 National League Central Division, and they are holding serve.